-Comment The effects of these activities need to be assessed on a case by case basis as conditions cannot be readily predetermined.
-This is the reason for these activities having a Discretionary Activity status.
-Given the Restricted Discretionary activity status for subdivision, failure to comply with any Performance Standards has been made a Discretionary Activity.
-There is relatively little change to the other activities identified as Discretionary.
-Rural A zone Discretionary activities are consistent with the existing provisions applying to the affected land except that provision for non-rural commercial activities will now be a Non-Complying activity.
-This is intended to signal the importance of retaining versatile soils for productive rural activities.
-Benefits Environmental It will allow decision makers to assess environmental impacts and impose conditions where negative effects may occur.
-Economic These are designed to protect the rural environment therefore protecting its economic viability, including wider employment potential.
-Social The community will know what to expect in the areas therefore reducing reverse sensitivity and other social conflicts.
-Cultural - N/A Costs Environmental There may be effects on the environment, however they are likely to be reduced with a discretionary activity status.
+The community will know what to expect in the areas therefore reducing reverse sensitivity and other social conflicts.

+Cultural - N/A

+Costs Environmental There may be effects on the environment, however they are likely to be reduced with a discretionary activity status.
 Economic A resource consent will be required, for all activities, however this is largely unchanged from the existing Plan.
 Social Fewer non-rural commercial activities in the Rural A zone may reduce service levels for rural communities in the vicinity.
 Cultural - N/A Effectiveness These provisions are considered effective as they enable specific areas of concern to be addressed, particularly where identified by policies in the Plan.
-Efficiency These provisions are efficient as they provide appropriate levels of activity status to clearly articulate the expectation of the community.
-Appropriateness The Rule allow for development while trying to ensure that activities that are compatible can locate together, and character and amenity are protected.
+Efficiency These provisions are efficient as they provide appropriate levels of activity status to clearly articulate the expectation of the community, whilst also providing a consent process to consider the site specific effects.
+Appropriateness The rules allow for development while trying ensuring that activities that are compatible can locate together, and character and amenity are protected.
 This is considered to be an appropriate approach.
-Principal More permissive approach to regulations.
-This option was Alternative considered but as there was uncertainty about the effect, or the scale of activities could vary substantially, this was not an appropriate or effective option.
+Principal Alternative More permissive approach to regulations.
+This option was considered but as there was uncertainty about the effect, or the scale of activities could vary substantially, this was not an appropriate or effective option.